thaondc-mbzuai/SEViT/README.md

 * Malaria dataset should be move to "SEViT/data/Malaria"

-**Move the downloaded folder to `data` directory**

 ## Download ViT and Intermediate MLPs
-Download the finetuned ViT from [here]() and trained MLPs from [here]().
+Download the finetuned ViTs and trained MLPs from [here]().

 **Move the donwloaded files to corresponding folder in `models` directory**

 For example:

-Finetuned ViT on X-ray dataset should be move to "SEViT/models/X-ray"
+* Finetuned ViT on X-ray dataset should be move to "SEViT/models/X-ray"

-Trained MLPs on X-ray dataset should be move to "SEViT/models/X-ray/MLP"
+* Trained MLPs on X-ray dataset should be move to "SEViT/models/X-ray/MLP"

-Trained EfficientnetB0 on X-ray dataset should be move to "SEViT/models/X-ray/B0"
+* Trained EfficientnetB0 on X-ray dataset should be move to "SEViT/models/X-ray/B0"

 ## Install dependencies
 You should implement this project on python 3.8.